Sonu125691/streamlit-first-app/README.md

-# 💳 Credit Card Fraud Detector
+# 💳 Credit Card Fraud Detector App

 A machine learning-powered application that predicts whether a credit card transaction is **fraudulent** or **legitimate**.
 The dataset used in this project is a real-world, **highly imbalanced dataset** of credit card transactions, with 29 features including 28 anonymized PCA-transformed variables (`V1–V28`) and the transaction `Amount`.
 This imbalance makes F1 score a critical metric for evaluating model performance.